 - Computers For Learning

 This is an incredible program that donates used federal computers to educational facilities in need.
 It was developed to ensure that all of today’s children will be able to function and be computer literate in the twenty-first century.
 The schools can even choose which computers they want out of their available inventory.
+Preparing a grant proposal at EssayLib.com is a fantastic way to jump start the process.
 This great program has helped many schools in the past.
 For more information and to request a donation of available computers, please visit: http://computersforlearning.gov/

 - Corning Incorporated Foundation